ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

   <img src="html.png" alt="HTML screen" style="max-width:100%;">
 </div>

-The same contents as the one in Word are displayed.
+The contents are the same as the one in the Word file.
-The HTML is as follows.
+The HTML source code is as follows.

 ```html
 <!DOCTYPE html>